groupdocs-annotation-cloud/docs/content/annotation/developer-guide/working-with-file-api.md

 |Parameter|Description
 |---|---
 |**path**|Path of the file including file name and extension e.g. */Folder1/file.ext*.
 Required.
 Can be passed as query string parameter or as part of the URL
 |storageName|Name of the storage.
-If not set, then default storage used
+If not set, then the API will use the default storage of the Application used to authenticate with
 |versionId|File version id

 ## cURL Example ##